The Wheel of Life Assessment

 The Wheel of Life as a Living Practice

-Over time, your wheel becomes a visual record of your personal evolution — proof that change is happening, even when it feels subtle day to day.
+Over time, your wheel becomes a visual record of your personal evolution, proof that change is happening, even when it feels subtle day to day.
+It gives you something to measure by and celebrate about.
+Celebrating your growth and achievements is important.

 Your Next Step